Cherry Hill Classroom — Moncks Corner, South Carolina

 The restoration did not include the addition of a bathroom, however, as such a facility was not original to the school.
 Instead, Berkley County received a $20,000 grant to build a separate restroom facility, which is expected to bring more people to the school for meetings as well as for historical study.

-The Cherry Hill Classroom is the last historic structure left in the community.
-The other two one-room schoolhouses in Berkley County are the Whitesville School, now located within Old Santee Canal Park, and the old Cordesville Schoolhouse, which has been moved to Kensington Plantation in Huger and renovated as a residence.
+The Cherry Hill Classroom is Berkeley County’s only former one-room schoolhouse to remain in its original location.
+The other two extant one-room schoolhouses have both been moved.
+Whitesville School is now located within Old Santee Canal Park, and Cordesville Schoolhouse has been moved to Kensington Plantation in Huger and renovated as a residence.

 The following is an excerpt from an oral history document compiled by the Berkeley County Library’s Ramona Lynn Grimsley.
 Mr. David Aaron Gethers, an African-American man from rural Berkeley County, shares memories of his life growing up in rural South Carolina.
 The following refers to the Cherry Hill Classroom: